ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-unknown-none.rst

 Proxy Target (Experimental)
 ---------------------------

-This is a bare metal target, and cannot be directly tested.
-Instead, a proxy target which can be used for testing and development.
+Bare metal targets cannot use test harnesses that require ``libc``.
+Instead, a proxy target can be used instead that emulates the bare metal target, but also provides access to ``std`` functionality.

 The following additional archive is needed when :doc:`installing </rustc/install>`: